QuTech-Delft/cQASM-spec/README.md

 reading the program, and such that they can be interpreted by a simulator.
-For example, the primitive function definition for an MX90 gate may use a generalized RX function to perform a -90 degree rotation, and the RX function would in turn use the builtin unitary gate function to process the gate.
-This contrasts with the cQASM 1.x approach, where the gateset is built into the parser or (in later API versions) is configurable via API calls: context beyond the cQASM language specification was needed to parse or interpret a file, the effect of which being that every implementation using cQASM was essentially using its own dialect of cQASM.
+For example, the primitive function definition for an MX90 gate may use a generalized RX function to perform a -90 degree rotation, and the RX function would in turn use the builtin unitary gate function to process the gate;
+however, because the MX90 gate function is declared as primitive, it will never be reduced to its contents, and will always output a single machine instruction when compiled.
+This contrasts with the cQASM 1.x approach, where the gateset is built into the parser or (in later API versions) is configurable via API calls: context beyond the cQASM language specification was needed to parse or correctly interpret a file, the effect of which being that every implementation using cQASM was essentially using its own dialect of cQASM.

 Normally, the primitives supported by some target are defined in either a regular `include` file or in the prelude, the latter being a file that is